-For example, the EU Data Protection Directive (also known as Directive 95/46/EC) is designed to protect the privacy and protection of all personal data collected for or about European Union citizens, especially as it relates to processing, using or exchanging such data.
-These data protection rules apply not only when responsible parties are established or operate within the EU, but also whenever the controller uses equipment located inside the EU to process personal data.Content Continues Below
+The EU Data Protection Directive, also known as Directive 95/46/EC, was adopted in 1995.
+It was designed to protect the privacy and security of all personal data collected for or about EU citizens, especially as it relates to processing, using or exchanging such data.
+These data protection rules applied not only when responsible parties are established or operated within the EU, but also when the controller used equipment located inside the EU to process personal data.Content Continues Below

 Privacy compliance reentered the spotlight in 2013 when former National Security Agency (NSA) contractor Edward Snowden leaked details surrounding a previously undisclosed surveillance program called Prism.
 Details of the Prism program's scope drew controversy due to the program's violation of rules such as the Safe Harbor policy agreement established by the United States and the EU in 2000 to regulate the ways in which U.S. companies export and handle the personal data of European citizens.
 Privacy compliance also gained widespread attention after hacks of customer information at large retailers, including Target Corp. in 2013 and Home Depot in 2014.

 GDPR updated and unified data privacy laws across the EU, replacing the Data Protection Directive.
 It was approved by the EU Parliament on April 14, 2016, and went into effect on May 25, 2018.

 GDPR focuses on expanding the data privacy rights of consumers and includes mandates to make businesses more transparent with customers about how they use their personal data.
 Under GDPR, complying companies are required to notify all affected parties and supervising authorities within 72 hours of a data breach.